-Being an NYC engagement photographer, Central Park is naturally a favorite of mine.
+For NYC engagement photos, Central Park is naturally a favorite of mine.
 Central Park is home to SO many great locations to take engagement photos!
 It is definitely among the most popular engagement session spots in New York City, no doubt about it.
 The park is so large it is impossible to see all of these during your engagement session in NYC, but below are some of the most beautiful spots in the park!

 - Bethesda Fountain / Bethesda Arcade

 - The Mall / Literary Walk

 This neighborhood is perfect for the engaged couple looking for some fun and relaxed photos on the street.
 The cobblestone streets and West Village buildings make a great backdrop.
 We can stop at a cafe or coffee shop along the way as well.
 It is also a short walk to Washington Square Park or the High Line, two other potential locations for an NYC engagement session.

 The rainbow wall in DUMBO looks SO great in photos, especially contrasted against a white wedding dress!
 This wall is located at York Street between Adams and Washington Street, so really easily accessible from other DUMBO locations on this list.

 New York Public Library